Tools4everBV/HelloID-Conn-SA-Full-AD-DelegatedPasswordReset/README.md

+# 📁 Repository Status: Archiving Notice

+Dear Contributors,

+The 'all-in-one' creation scripts are currently non-functional, indicating that this form/repository is no longer in active use.
+Consequently, we have decided to archive this repository.
+Unfortunately, due to our lack of utilization and the non-operational state of the current scripts, we are unable to easily split this repository into two separate ones.

+Should there still be a demand for and reliance on this repository, we are open to unarchiving it.
+However, this process will necessitate the involvement of someone actively engaged with and utilizing this repository to overhaul its contents.

+Thank you for your cooperation and understanding.

 <!-- Description -->
+## Description
 This set of HelloID Service Automation Delegated Forms provides a way to delegate selected AD Groups permission to reset passwords of accounts in specified Organizational Units.

 There are two delegated apps: